Involved Source Files Package balancer defines APIs for load balancing in gRPC.

 type, Done may not be called.
 May be nil if the balancer does not wish

+to be notified when the RPC completes.
 Metadata provides a way for LB policies to inject arbitrary per-call

 metadata.
 Any metadata returned here will be merged with existing